Lennox Lewis: Lewis vs. Rahman II

-Unbeaten streak

 Lewis vs. Tyson

 On 8 June 2002, Lewis defended his title against Mike Tyson.
 Ticket sales were slow because they were priced as high as US$2,400, but a crowd of 15,327 turned up to see boxing's then biggest event at the Pyramid Arena in Memphis, Tennessee.
 Tyson also had to pay Lewis $335,000 out of his purse for biting him at the news conference announcing the fight, which was originally scheduled for 6 April 2002 in Las Vegas.
 Las Vegas, however, rejected the fight because of Tyson's licensing problems and several other states refused Tyson a licence before Memphis finally bid US$12 million to land it.

 By the end of the seventh round Tyson was tired and sluggish, his face swollen and his eyes cut.
 He was knocked out in the eighth by a right cross.
 After the fight, George Foreman declared, "He [Lewis] is, no doubt, the best heavyweight of all time.
 What he's done clearly puts him on top of the heap."

 This was the highest-grossing event in pay-per-view history, generating US$106.9 million from 1.95 million buys in the US, until it was surpassed by De La Hoya-Mayweather in 2007.
 Both fighters were guaranteed US$17.5 million.